mantidproject/mantid/docs/source/techniques/ISIS_SingleCrystalDiffraction_Workflow.rst

 1. Detector Calibration
 ^^^^^^^^^^^^^^^^^^^^^^^

-The positions of the SXD detector panels are calibrated - typically using NaCl (standard sample) data.
+The positions of the SXD detector panels require calibration - typically using an NaCl crystal (standard sample).
 The updated positions are stored in an .xml file, the path to the file is returned by `calibrate_sxd_panels`.

 ..  code-block:: python

   sxd = SXD()
   wsname = sxd.load_run(32863)
   peaks_ws = sxd.find_sx_peaks(wsname,  nstd=8)